 Cost: 30 THB (~1 USD) for a fruit juice, 45 THB (1.5 USD) for a Pad Thai, 60 THB (~2 USD) for a vegan plate.

-• Tikky Cafe – This place was next to our apartment and we really liked it.
+• [MOVED TO OLD TOWN] Tikky Cafe – This place was next to our apartment and we really liked it.
 It is a nice restaurant with traditional dishes and the juices are deli-cious.

 Cost: 40 THB (~1.3 USD) for a juice, 50 THB (~1.6 USD) for a pad thai, 80 THB (~2.6 USD) for a curry/veggie dish.

-• Cube No. 7 – This place is rather expensive but it’s because they cater to a weekly Crypto currency meetup group that have influenced them to provide a Keto menu.
-If Keto is your thing, then you will be happy to find many options at this restaurant.
+• Happy Allergy Bakery (formerly known as Cube No. 7) – This place is rather expensive but its because they catered a Keto and Gluten Free menu.
 We only stopped by to enjoy their dessert so can’t comment on the menu but thought it would be worth adding it here.

 • Khunkae’s Juice Bar – This place has been the best we’ve found for smoothie bowls.
 It has a large menu, service is great and while the place is small it is very nice.